nikkhil160/nikhil/clsn0wc32000308ktg3ehck67.md

 * ### Meta Pixel

-Meta Pixel (or Facebook Pixel) is a tool that is connected to your Shopify Store and sends all the data to Facebook just for sole the purpose of advertising and retargeting.
+Meta Pixel (or Facebook Pixel) is a tool that is connected to your Shopify Store and sends all the data to Facebook solely for the purpose of advertising and retargeting.
 It captures the website visitors, location and other details and matches it with Facebook's algorithm which also helps you in tracking the purchases.

 **Do It Yourself:** You can install Meta Pixel by adding [Facebook Sales Channel](https://apps.shopify.com/facebook) to your Shopify Store. ([guide](https://help.shopify.com/en/manual/online-sales-channels/facebook-instagram-by-meta/setup) by Shopify)